top of page

 Turquoise is a pony bead who won’t get off her high horse.
 Magenta is a steed of a bead who doesn’t hesitate to read her the riot act.
 And it’s not just their colors that clash.
 Can Rainbow Heart, a charm who’s both intrusive and inclusive, hang in there long enough to string these beads together?

-The New Works Festival is made possible in part by the
+Our new works festival is made possible in part by

 Conundrum theatre company is made possible in part by